 When Jean-Michel Chelain (yep, he’s French) and his wife, Kimberly, started working at The Left Bank (970-476-3696, leftbankvail.com) in 1998, it was already a Vail Village classic: Luc and Liz Meyer had opened it in 1970.
 But the Meyers officially passed the torch in 2006, leaving the Chelains to continue The Left Bank’s reputation for know-your-name hospitality, fabulous wines, and French-style veal and lamb.

-In 1982, the Meyers helped open Mirabelle Restaurant at Beaver Creek (970-949-7728, mirabelle1.com), now owned by its Belgian-born chef, Daniel Joly, and his wife, Nathalie, who serve the likes of North Sea Dover sole meunière in an intimate, hundred-year-old farmhouse that doubles as the couple’s home, and for the first time this summer, is open for lunch.
+In 1982, the Meyers helped open Mirabelle Restaurant at Beaver Creek (970-949-7728, mirabelle1.com), now owned by its Belgian-born chef, Daniel Joly, and his wife, Nathalie, who serve the likes of North Sea Dover sole meunière in an intimate, hundred-year-old farmhouse that doubles as the couple’s home.

-Sweet Basil (970-476-0125, sweetbasilvail.com) opened in 1977, but over the decades founder Kevin Clair has updated the menu and dining space to keep this Vail Village classic feeling current, not stale.
+Sweet Basil (970-476-0125, sweetbasilvail.com) opened in 1977, but over the decades owner Matt Morgan has updated the menu and dining space to keep this Vail Village classic feeling current, not stale.
 Today’s favorites include heritage-breed pork tenderloin and foraged greens.

 Dine beneath Vail Village’s iconic bell tower, and you get more than an hourly serenade: you participate in a local tradition now run by chef-owner Paul Ferzacca and his wife, Lourdes, who bought La Tour (970-476-4403, latour-vail.com) in 1998 and ushered this beloved restaurant into the twenty-first century by lightening up its classic French dishes.